cudanlab/cudanlab.github.io/content/events/2021-05-14-DH-pizza-seminar.md

 **When:** 2021-05-21 12:15 (Tallinn time)
 **Where:** Helsinki Centre for Digital Humanities (online)

-The event is public via zoom
+The event was public via zoom
 Website: https://www2.helsinki.fi/en/helsinki-centre-for-digital-humanities/research-in-cultural-data-analytics

 <!--more-->